Health and Travel Alerts Learn More Left arrow

 La Toc Beach

 Situated just south of the capital city of Castries, La Toc Beach is a sunny haven away from the hustle and bustle.
-The entrance is a bit tricky to locate, but that also means less people and a better chance of having this slice of paradise all to yourself.
+The entrance is a bit tricky to locate, but that also means fewer people and a better chance of having this slice of paradise all to yourself.
 Stroll the golden sand, embark on a leisurely swim, or just let yourself be mesmerized by the swaying palm trees.

 Nearby, you can venture inland a bit and visit the historical La Toc Battery Fort.
 Learn about the storied past of this landmark that looks over Castries’ harbor.